New Jersey Legal Separation

 While a healthy break and opportunity to see a marriage counselor may be exactly what you and your partner need, it is important that you do not neglect the protection of your children and financial assets during that time.

 Legal Separation and Your Family

 When you and your spouse agree to live apart, it can be a difficult time for your family.
 In addition to finding a new home, joint household incomes will now need to be utilized to support two separate households.
-If you and your spouse have children, you will need to consider how will you share parenting responsibilities?
-How will you meet all of your children's needs—both emotionally and financially?...
-There will be many other questions.
+If you and your spouse have children, you will need to consider New Jersey child support, child custody, and child visitation issues.
+How will you share parenting responsibilities?
+How will you meet all of your children's needs—both emotionally and financially?

 New Jersey Legal Separation Attorneys